 We understand that financing a college education is one of the most significant life investments families can make.
 Roanoke College is committed to offering high-quality education at a reasonable cost.
 We will do everything possible to ensure that you and your family can afford Roanoke College.
 Every year, more than 85 percent of our student-body benefit from some type of assistance thanks to Roanoke College, the Federal Government, the Commonwealth of Virginia and private outside sources.
-During the 2013/2014 academic year, Roanoke students have been collectively awarded over $37.3 million in financial aid from these four sources.
+During the 2017/2018 academic year, Roanoke students will collectively be awarded over $37.3 million in financial aid from these four sources.

 What type of aid does Roanoke offer to help me finance my education?